dhavids/gen/cld_setup/sh/README.md

 ## What's in this repo

-- `vps-setup.sh` — run on a fresh Ubuntu 24.04 VPS.
+- `server.sh` — run on a fresh Ubuntu 24.04 VPS.
 Installs and configures derper, builds Caddy with the `layer4` plugin, gets Let's Encrypt certs via certbot standalone, wires up systemd services and a cert-renewal hook.
-- `client-tunnel-setup.sh` — run on the machine hosting the local service you want to expose (e.g. wherever Guacamole runs).
+- `client.sh` — run on the machine hosting the local service you want to expose (e.g. wherever Guacamole runs).
 Sets up a persistent `autossh` reverse tunnel to the VPS.
 - `SETUP-GUIDE.md` — full walkthrough, including the specific gotchas hit along the way (see below).

 ## Quick start